pokt-network/smt/README.md

 The "fill" benchmarks cover the time taken to insert `N` key-value-sum triples into the SMST, as well as how long it takes to do this and commit these changes to disk.
-This gives us an insight into how long it takes to build a tree of a certain size.
+This gives us an insight into how long it takes to build a trie of a certain size.

 In order to run the SMST filling benchmarks use the following command: